-A cat is considered to be overweight if his weight is 15% over his optimal weight, and he is obese if he is 30% above his optimal weight.
+- A cat is considered to be overweight if his weight is 15% over his optimal weight, and is obese if he is 30% above his optimal weight.

 It’s easy to ignore obesity because for the most part, an obese cat doesn’t look or act sick, but this is a slow and insidious problem which over time has a detrimental to his overall health and quality of life.

-The biggest factors associated with obesity in cats is overfeeding (particularly free-feeding and high carbohydrate diets) and not enough energy expenditure (calories in vs calories out).
-If the calories consumed exceed calories burned then the cat will put on weight.
+The most significant factors associated with obesity in cats is overfeeding (particularly free-feeding and high carbohydrate diets) and not enough energy expenditure (calories in vs calories out).
+If the calories consumed exceed calories burned, then the cat will put on weight.

-Dry food has been seen as the holy grail of food for two decades now.
+Dry food has been the holy grail of food for two decades now.
 There is some movement away from this belief, but dry food is still hugely popular.
-I am not saying we shouldn’t feed any dry food, but is it as good for our cats as has been touted by pet food manufacturers and a number of veterinarians?
+I am not saying we shouldn’t feed any dry food, but is it as good for our cats as has been touted by pet food manufacturers and several veterinarians?

-2) Another disadvantage of dry diets is they are very calorie dense, with only 10% water content.
+2) Dry diets are very calorie dense, with only 10% water content.
 Not only are cats getting excess calories, but they are not getting enough water (which is also filling).
-A diet in the wild (ie; small rodents or birds) would consist of up to 70% water.
-This can also have a serious health on their urinary tract health because many cats don’t compensate for this lack of water in their diet by drinking more.
+A cat’s natural diet of small rodents or birds consists of 70% water.
+Chronic dehydration can also have serious health on their urinary tract health because many cats don’t compensate for this lack of water in their diet by drinking more.

-3) Dry diets are generally left out for cats to ‘free feed‘ and while most cats won’t scoff down their food in the same fashion as many dogs do, not all cats are going to self-moderate.
+3) Dry diets are generally left out for cats to free feed and while most cats won’t scoff down their food in the same fashion as many dogs do, not all cats will self-moderate.
 It is very convenient for cat owners to put a scoop of dry food in the bowl and forget about it until it is empty.

-This may be a controversial one, but so many pet owners are keeping their cats indoors now for their own safety.
-However, most pet owners don’t compensate for this by ensuring indoor cats still remain active, with daily play sessions.
+This may be a controversial one, but so many pet owners are keeping their cats indoors now for their safety (and rightly so).
+However, most pet owners don’t compensate for this by ensuring indoor cats remain active, with daily play sessions.

 Certain medications can lead to weight gain in cats.
-Glucocorticoids are the most common type of medication and can induce excessive hunger (known as polyphagia) in cats.
+Glucocorticoids are the most common type of drugs and can induce excessive hunger (known as polyphagia) in cats.